survivejs/webpack-book/manuscript/building/02_bundle_splitting.md

 },
 ```

 There's a trade-off as you lose out in caching if you split to multiple small bundles.
 You also get request overhead in HTTP/1 environment.
-For now, the approach doesn't work when `HtmlWebpackPlugin` is enabled due to [a bug in the plugin](https://github.com/ampedandwired/html-webpack-plugin/issues/446).

 The aggressive merging plugin works the opposite way and allows you to combine small bundles into bigger ones: